AlaaKH123/Pipline-DevSecOps/README.md

 **Step 1: Install Dependencies:**

-First, ensure that all necessary dependencies are installed:
+First, we ensure that all necessary dependencies are installed:

 ```bash
 sudo apt-get update